MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/microsoftml/concat.md

  ### `vars`
  A named list of character vectors of input variable names and the name of the output variable.
 Note that all the input variables must be of the same type.
-It is possible to produce mulitple output columns  with the concatenation transform.
-In this case, you need to use a list of  vectors to define a one-to-one mappings between input and output variables.
+It is possible to produce multiple output columns  with the concatenation transform.
+In this case, you need to use a list of  vectors to define a one-to-one mapping between input and output variables.
 For example, to concatenate columns InNameA and InNameB into column OutName1 and also columns InNameC and InNameD into column OutName2, use the list:  (list(OutName1 = c(InNameA, InNameB), outName2 = c(InNameC, InNameD)))